Space--time Isogeometric Analysis of cardiac electrophysiology: Numerical Results

-Figures \ref{fig:3D_Ventr_Galerkin} and \ref{fig:3D_Ventr_SU} compare the numerical solutions obtained with the plain Galerkin method and the SU method at various fixed times.
-Before the activation of the source term (i.e., for $t < 45$), where zero transmembrane potential is expected, Figure~\ref{fig:3D_Ventr_Galerkin} shows non-physical behaviors in the plain Galerkin solutions, indicating numerical instabilities.
-On the other hand, Figure~\ref{fig:3D_Ventr_SU} suggests that the SU method effectively suppresses these oscillations: before the activations of the source term, the solutions correctly remain zero in the spatial domain.
+Figures \ref{fig:3D_Ventr_Galerkin} and \ref{fig:3D_Ventr_SU} compare the numerical solutions obtained with the standard Galerkin method and the SU method at various fixed times.
+Before the activation of the source term, i.e., for $t < 45$, where zero transmembrane potential is expected, the standard Galerkin solution represented in Figure \ref{fig:3D_Ventr_Galerkin} shows non-physical behaviors and at the activation time, i.e., for $t=45$, the solution does not reach the value of 1, indicating numerical instabilities.
+On the other hand, Figure~\ref{fig:3D_Ventr_SU} suggests that the SU method effectively reduces these oscillations: before the activation of the source term, the solution is almost zero in the spatial domain and it activates correctly at $t=45$.

-Table \ref{tab:time3DVentr} presents the total computational time to solve the problem numerically and the average number of GMRES e PCG solvers iterations for each fixed-point iteration.
-In particular, the SU method requires one and a half times the total computation time of the plain Galerkin method.
+Table \ref{tab:time3DVentr} presents the total computational time to solve the problem with the proposed method and the average of GMRES and PCG iterations for each fixed-point iteration.
+In particular, the SU method requires one and a half the total computation time of the standard Galerkin method.